microsoft/botframework/README.md

 <a name="QnA-whats-new"></a>

-- **New!
-Extraction pipeline**: Now you can extract hierarchical information from URLs, files and sharepoint
+- **Extraction pipeline**: Now you can extract hierarchical information from URLs, files and sharepoint
-- **New!
-Intelligence**: Contextual ranking models, active learning suggestions
+- **Intelligence**: Contextual ranking models, active learning suggestions
-- **New!
-Conversation**: Multi-turn conversations in QnA Maker.
+- **Conversation**: Multi-turn conversations in QnA Maker.

 [Docs][34]  | [add qnamaker to your bot][35] | use [LUDdown][17] and [QnAMaker][19] command line tools